-Specifically, I currently study the interplay of the cosmic web – the intricate pattern of filaments and sheets that surround huge empty regions (voids), and which fills the entire universe like a foam – with the heaviest objects in the universe, galaxy clusters, that reside at the knots connecting filaments and sheets.
+My scientific hobby is studying the large scale structures of the universe and cosmology.
+Specifically, I study the interplay of the cosmic web – the intricate pattern of filaments and sheets that surround huge empty regions (voids), and which fills the entire universe like a foam – with the heaviest objects in the universe, galaxy clusters, that reside at the knots connecting filaments and sheets.
 I’m also working on ways to shed more light on the nature of dark energy – one of the greatest mysteries in physics at the moment – e.g. by probing the shapes of voids.

 To gain a better understanding of the Universe, I build Bayesian models to bring together astronomical observations and physical models.
 Among other things, these allow us to predict where dark matter is hiding out.